LynxGeekNYC/Kali-tools-Ubuntu/README.md

 # Why I made this script

-Kali has some "decent" scripts but I hate the OS and Prefer to use Ubuntu because it creates the least amount of headaches for me.
+Kali has some "decent" scripts but I hate the OS and Prefer to use Core Ubuntu because it creates the least amount of headaches for me.
+Yes.
+I am well aware that Ubuntu is based on Debian but this is a preference for me.

 # Was this script helpful to you?
 Please donate: